BioGeMT/miRBench_paper/code/plots/Fig3/violin_README.md

 ## Input File Format

-The input TSV files should have a header row and include columns named 'seq.g' (guide sequence) and 'seq.m' (miRNA sequence).
+The input TSV files should have a header row and include columns named 'gene' (guide sequence) and 'noncodingRNA' (miRNA sequence).

 ## Dependencies